gregr/ina/nscheme/README.md

 - Revise bootstrap.rkt so we can use it for testing

 ### Design improvements

-- Eliminate aliases
-  - Replace with "bindings", which are vocab dicts
-    - vocab dict can include a vocab for comparing identifiers, which contains a "free-identity" key
-  - environment maps identifier directly to binding

 - Define something like a `($provenance STX AST-VALUE)` helper